mythril-forge/homebrew-classes/docs/homebrew/classes/rogue/arcane-trickster.md

 Starting at 3rd level, you learn the *mage hand* cantrip.
 This spell doesn't count towards your total number of known spells.
 For you, *mage hand* has a variety of unique properties:

 - You can take a bonus action to cast this spell.
-- You can take a bonus action to control the hand after it is cast.
+- You can take a bonus action to control the hand once it is cast.
 - You can make the spectral hand visible or invisible when you first cast the spell or control it thereafter.
 - You don't require a verbal component to cast this spell.
+- You can use the hand to retrieve an object in a container worn or carried by another creature.
 - You can use the hand to stow one object the hand is holding in a container worn or carried by another creature.
-- You can use the hand to retrieve an object in a container worn or carried by another creature.
 - You can use the hand with thieves' tools to pick locks and disarm traps at range.
 - You can perform one of these tasks without being noticed by a creature if you succeed on a Dexterity (Sleight of Hand) check contested by the creature's Passive Wisdom (Perception).